Skip to content

 For the Loop app and the submodules (Pumps, CGM and Services) associated with the Loop app, the lokalise website is used.
 You must be signed up with the Loop project to be able to see Loop translations at that site.

-Want to Sign Up to Translate?
+Want to Translate?

 To volunteer to translate, join Loop zulipchat and send a direct message to Marion Barker with your email address and the language(s) you can translate.